demirj/gtm-server-gam-tagless-request-template/README.md

 - **Set custom Access-Control-Allow-Origin (ACAO) header**: If not specified, a wildcard (*) will be used as default value.
 - **Activate Impression Tracking**: Enable impression tracking.
 - **Set Mime Type**: Add a specific mime-type in the HTTP request like "text/html" or similar.
+- **Set slot-level key-value pairs for targeting**: Set your targeting key-values here.

 ## Editing history
+- 2023/17/03: Support of setting slot-level key-value pairs for targeting
 - 2023/13/03: Added option to set mime-type in HTTP request
 - 2023/09/03: Added option to enable impression tracking
 - 2023/08/03: Initial release.

 ## Current Backlog of Template
-- Key-Value pairs for Targeting
+- None